 Have a scar you would like to fade?
 Red light therapy can help minimize scar tissue as it helps boost circulation and brings more oxygen to the area.

 If you deal with reoccurring cold sores (oral herpes simplex virus), red light therapy can help accelerate healing time and decrease pain associated with these lesions.
-Though the science is not yet fully understood, one hypothesis is that low-level light therapy “seems to enhance the natural immune response against skin infection by increasing primary cytokines that are activated promptly after bacterial or viral intrusion."

 For alopecia—specifically androgenetic alopecia, also known as male and female pattern hair loss—some studies support red light therapy as an effective treatment.
 It may not work for everyone, and is best used in the earlier stages of hair loss and for less severe cases.
 Once the hair follicle has been scarred, it is unlikely to be effective.